Quantum-MultiScale-Template/DFT-Intro/README.md

 # Quantum Multiscale Schools
-Introduction to DFT (Kohn-Sham and Orbital-Free)
+Introduction to DFT (Kohn-Sham and, possibly, Orbital-Free)

 # You will be asked to
 - Be able to vizualize a jupyter notebook.